vim-android/vim-android.github.com/README.md

-# tlvince.github.com
+# vim-android.github.com

-Browse all my open source projects in one place.
+Browse the Vim Android repositories.

 Derived from [h5bp.github.com][h5bp], which is in turn derived from [twitter.github.com][twitter].